yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 ### Solution Architecture
 #### Architecture Diagram
 <img src="syshealth-finalrelease-images/4k-architecture.png" alt=" " class="inline"/>
+Figure1 shows the end-to-end architecture of this application.
+It is also the highest-level view of this solution.
+Each phase of the solution is labelled (from 1 to 7), and a brief description is provided for each section.

 #### State Diagram
 <img src="syshealth-finalrelease-images/4k_transition_sys.png" alt=" " class="inline"/>
+Figure2 shows the Alpha, Beta and (other) Omega releases in the form of a state diagram.
+This figure absracts away individual hardware and software components, considering them as a whole i.e. a system.
+A breif description about the state diagram, and each release is provided in the figure.
+For more information please refer to corresponding release(s) in the [Technical Video Demonstration section](#technical-demonstration-videos).

 #### Sequence Diagram
 <img src="syshealth-finalrelease-images/4k_sequence_diagram.png" alt=" " class="inline"/>
+Figure3 presents a lower-level view of this solution, compared to the architecture diagram.
+This figure considers the target user(s), and identifies their interaction with each component of the solution.
+In it, a Ambulance Crew or Basestation personnel memebers wants to view the dashboard.
+To do so they access the website, which is in production, and is updating the presentated analytics visuals; real-time as more microcontroller health data is transmitted (from the microcontroller in the ambulance, connected to an XBee transiever) and recieved on the Basestation.

 ### System-As-Built Hardware
 ##### Raspberry Pi 3 B+-- transmits health data